This video by Jorge Cham (PhD Comics) featuring Nick Shockey and Jonathan Eisen demystifies the world of open access.

 Open Education: A transformative movement rooted in the principle of supporting high-quality education for all.
 Open Education Resources are openly licensed, online material designed for teaching and learning.

-Postprint: The accepted article after incorporating the edits from the peer review process.
-The article does not incorporate the pagination and type-setting of the publisher's print.
+Postprint: The accepted article after incorporating revisions and edits resulting from the peer review process The article does not include the pagination and type-setting of the publisher's print.
 Also known as final accepted manuscript or author accepted manuscript (AAM).

 Preprint: The first draft of an article before peer review and the accompanying edits.
 Also known as the submitted version.